lart-bangor/research-assistant/docs/source/users/exporting-data.rst

       :width: 400
       :alt:  Screenshot of L'ART Research Client menu

-      Figure 54- Open the side bar to export data
+      Open the side bar to export data

 Once you have clicked on export data, a dialogue will appear which allows you to save a ZIP archive containing all the responses currently stored on the computer in a location of your choice.